Eve (rapper)

-Eve Jihan Cooper (née Jeffers; born November 10, 1978), known mononymously as Eve, is an American rapper, singer, songwriter, and actress.
-In 1999, she released her debut album, Let There Be Eve...Ruff Ryders' First Lady, which reached number one on the Billboard 200, making her the third female rapper to accomplish this feat, and was certified double platinum by the Recording Industry Association of America (RIAA).
-The album produced the hit singles "What Ya Want" (featuring Dru Hill), "Love Is Blind", and "Gotta Man".
-That same year, she was featured on The Roots' Grammy Award-winning single "You Got Me", as well as Missy Elliott's "Hot Boyz", the latter of which peaked within the top ten of the Billboard Hot 100.
+Eve Jihan Cooper (née Jeffers; born November 10, 1978), known mononymously as Eve, is an American rapper.
+Her debut studio album, Let There Be Eve...Ruff Ryders' First Lady (1999), peaked atop the Billboard 200 (making her the third female rapper to do so), received double platinum certification by the Recording Industry Association of America (RIAA), and spawned the singles "What Ya Want" (featuring Nokio), "Love Is Blind", and "Gotta Man".
+That same year, she guest appeared on the Roots' single "You Got Me", as well as Missy Elliott's single "Hot Boyz", both of which peaked within the top 40 of the Billboard Hot 100 (the latter reaching number 5).

-Eve's second studio album, Scorpion (2001), peaked in the top ten of the Billboard 200 and was certified platinum by the RIAA.
-Its single "Let Me Blow Ya Mind" (featuring Gwen Stefani) won her the inaugural Grammy Award for Best Rap/Sung Collaboration and an MTV Video Music Award, and peaked at number two on the Billboard Hot 100.
-Her follow-up album, Eve-Olution (2002), also peaked in the top ten of the Billboard 200, and yielded the single "Gangsta Lovin'" (featuring Alicia Keys), which reached number two on the Hot 100.
-Her other singles from these albums, "Satisfaction" and "Love Is Blind", as well as her 2007 standalone single, "Tambourine" (featuring Swizz Beatz), all reached the top 40 of the Hot 100.
-She was also featured on Gwen Stefani's song "Rich Girl" in 2005, which was certified double platinum by the RIAA and nominated for a Grammy Award.
-After parting ways with Interscope Records, Eve released Lip Lock (2013), her first independent studio album.
+Eve's second and third studio albums, Scorpion (2001) and Eve-Olution (2002), were both met with continued commercial success.
+Their respective lead singles, "Let Me Blow Ya Mind" (featuring Gwen Stefani) and "Gangsta Lovin'" (featuring Alicia Keys), both peaked at number two on the Billboard Hot 100; the former won her the inaugural Grammy Award for Best Rap/Sung Collaboration.
+Her 2007 standalone single, "Tambourine" (featuring Swizz Beatz), also entered the Billboard Hot 100's top 40.
+After parting ways with Interscope Records, Eve released her fourth studio album, Lip Lock (2013), as her first independent project.

 As an actress, she starred as Terri Jones in the comedy drama films Barbershop, Barbershop 2: Back in Business, and Barbershop: The Next Cut, and played the lead role of Shelley Williams on the UPN television sitcom Eve.
 Eve also had supporting roles in the drama film The Woodsman (2004), the comedy film The Cookout (2004) and the horror film Animal (2014).
-From 2017 to 2020, she was one of the co-hosts of the CBS Daytime talk show The Talk, for which she earned two Daytime Emmy Award nominations.
+From 2017 to 2020, she co-hosted the CBS Daytime talk show The Talk, where she was nominated for two Daytime Emmy Awards.